 Clear knitting instructions for beginners are so important.
 I know because I learn to knit on my own.

-Knitting is basically made up of 2 basic stitches.
 The first one is the knit stitch.
-The video will show you how to knit a whole roll of knit stitches.
 The knit stitch is usually written as K in patterns.
+Video tutorial:

 Written instructions: Step by step instructions with diagrams for the Knit stitch.

-The purl stitch is the other basic stitch.
+The purl stitch is basically the reverse side of the knit stitch.
 The purl stitch is usually written as P in patterns.
+Video tutorial:

-The 4 knitting terms above should get you through some simple beginner projects.
+The 4 knitting terms above should get you through some simple beginner projects like my garter stitch dishcloth.
+A practical project too.

 Garter stitch is produced when every row is made up of knit stitches.